 - Place storage chests adjacent to crafting areas to cut down on inventory shuffling

-- Use fences along exposed deck edges, particularly if you're playing co-op where someone will inevitably walk off the side
+- Use fences along exposed deck edges, particularly in co-op where someone will inevitably walk off the side

 - Keep the Cockpit area clear so you can reach the helm and disengage quickly when you spot a new island